-a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution.

-b.
-Subject to standing order 23(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.
+- a) A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b) Subject to standing order 23(a), the Council's common seal shall alone be used for sealing a deed required by law.
+It shall be applied by the Proper Officer in the presence of two councillors who shall sign the deed as witnesses.

-The above is applicable to a Council without a common seal.

-24. Communicating with district and county or unitary councillors
+24. Communicating with District and County or Unitary councillors

-- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the District and County Council OR Unitary Council representing the area of the Council. - b Unless the Council determines otherwise, a copy of each letter sent to the District and County Council OR Unitary Council shall be sent to the ward councillor(s) representing the area of the Council.
+- a) An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the District and County Council or Unitary Council representing the area of the Council. - b) Unless the Council determines otherwise, a copy of each letter sent to the District and County Council or Unitary council shall be sent to the ward councillor(s) representing the area of the Council.